roytang/blog/content/post/2009/02/stylesheet-switcher-using-django.md

 And we're done!

-Of course, I'm still not particularly strong in web design, so the two current "themes&#8221; really just switch around the color scheme.
+Of course, I'm still not particularly strong in web design, so the two current "themes" really just switch around the color scheme.
 The light blue theme is named Azorius, while the old black and green theme is named Golgari, both named after the respective color guilds in Magic: The Gathering's Ravnica block.

 Hopefully this gives me a chance to whip up more interesting themes and polish the old CSS skills some more.
 Enjoy!